-USWNT: How to watch Julie Ertz’s last soccer match before retirement
+USWNT: How to watch Julie Ertz’s last soccer match tonight

 Before Julie Ertz bids farewell to the US Women’s National Team, she’ll take the field one last time for a final friendly match against South Africa.
 The beloved midfielder announced her retirement last month in an emotional post on social media, but the open letter to her fans turned out not to be her final farewell.